Before you can read or participate in any newsgroup, here is what you must have:

 Some regional newsgroups begin with can (Canada), ont (Ontario), ott (Ottawa), etc. Usenet world-wide newsgroups begin with news, rec, sci, comp, soc, talk, and misc.
 Most news software has a search tool to help you.

-Never post ads in discussion groups unless the newsgroup's FAQ specifically allows the practice!
-Posting ads in newsgroups that are intended for discussion brands you as a spammer and news administrators may delete your posts, block your account or even block your entire ISP.
+Never post ads in discussion groups unless the newsgroup's FAQ specifically allows it!
+Posting ads in newsgroups intended for discussion brands you as a spammer and news administrators may delete your posts, block your account or even block your entire ISP.

 Search the newsgroup names for "forsale" to find groups that allow ads.